 “Some are worried that they have a STD despite not having had sex.
 Recently, people have started sending me pictures of their genitals to be diagnosed, however, we always encourage them to seek a doctor,” says Kerli.

 She often receive messages of concerns that are outside her field of competence.

 “Sometimes we are contacted by people who threaten to commit suicide.
 In such cases the psychologist always invites them to come to counselling.
 Last week a grandma contacted me because she suspected that her grandchildren were sexually abused by their stepfather.
 We had to act and handed the concern over to the police,” says Kerli.

 As the leading organisation on sexual health in Estonia the center is also responsible for sexual health education in schools.

 “We have given 120 lectures about sexual health, in Tallinn.
 The biggest challenge is to reach out to the Russian-speaking population of Estonia (33 percent).
 It´s harder to get access to their schools as many represent strong orthodox traditions where the theme sexuality is regarded as a taboo,” says Marko.

 “It’s easier to ask intimate questions through a web portal than in person, - it’s free, private, and anonymous.
 There has also been a development in trust; in the beginning people always wrote anonymously, now more are signing with their full name,” says Kerli.

 Interested in Estonia?
-Here are more stories from the country:
+Here are more stories: